kuehnrobin/unitree_IL_lerobot/unitree_lerobot/AUGMENTATION_README.md

 4. **Preserve Originals**: Keep original episodes in the augmented dataset
 5. **Use Appropriate Weighting**: Don't over-weight optimal episodes (2-3x is usually sufficient)
 6. **Balance Augmentation**: Mix augmented and original episodes for best results
+7. **Quality Labeling**: Ensure all episodes have proper quality labels in their data.json files
+8. **Quality Distribution**: Aim for a balanced mix of optimal, suboptimal, and recovery episodes